Max Eigenmann

-Maxine Eve Pimentel Eigenmann ([ˈaɪɡɛnmɐn]; born September 29, 1987), also known as Max Eigenmann, is a Filipino actress and singer.
+Maxine Eve Pimentel Eigenmann ([ˈaɪɡɛnmɐn]; born September 29, 1987) is a Filipino actress and singer.

 Personal life

 Eigenmann is the daughter of actor Mark Gil and former beauty queen-turned-actress Bing Pimentel.
 Her brother is Sid Lucero.
 Through her father, she is a half-sister to Andi Eigenmann, Gabby Eigenmann and Ira Eigenmann.
+Her cousins are Ryan, Geoff and AJ Eigenmann.

-She has two children: Massi, with businessman and ex-partner Norman Crisologo, and Sandro.
+She has two sons: Massi and Sandro with businessman and ex-partner Norman Crisologo.